 If you have lived lawfully in the UK for a continuous period of 10 years you can apply for indefinite leave to remain on the basis of long residence independently of the type of visas you have held over this period of time.

 We are experts in UK immigration law and will be happy to offer you advice, guidance and representation.
-This page is a general outline of the immigration field, for details, book a consultation with one of our lawyers.
+This page is a general outline of the UK immigration system, for details, book a consultation with one of our lawyers.